 Some cards give a higher percent for gas, such as the Blue Cash Preferred.
 Others, such as the Chase Freedom, also give 5% back during specific quarters on parking, tolls and Amtrak purchases.
 This category is a good choice for the daily commuter or if you do a whole lot of shuttling the kids and the soccer team.

-From incurring additional debt to impacted credit, there can be disadvantages to cashback credit cards.
+From incurring additional debt to impacted credit, there can be disadvantages to cashback credit cards, none of which are insurmountable.

 On the plus side, you can earn cash back for using your cashback card.
 On the downside, you can end up owing more than you can pay off or even harming your credit.
 Here are possible disadvantages to cashback cards and what you can do about them:

 You can redeem cash rewards a number of ways, depending on the card.
 In most cases, you get a statement credit, but some issuers allow you to spend your cash back on shopping or gift cards.
 In some cases, you can deposit the cash back in a bank account or get a check cut.
-Issuers might give a better deal for the statement credit, though.
+Issuers might give a better deal for the statement credit, though, so check.
+Some Bank of America cards give you 10% back when you deposit your credit in a Bank of America checking or savings account.
+If you have a preferred account, your cash back for deposits increases to 25% and even up to 75%.

 There can be limitations on where you can spend your cashback rewards, because issuers have different rules for how you can get your cash back.
 You usually get your cash through statement credits, but some issuers offer you the option to park your cash in a savings or checking account (you can get a 10% bonus when you do this with your BankAmericard Cash Rewards, provided it's a Bank of America account), while other issuers allow you to redeem with gift cards, such as the Barclaycard CashForward.